yglcode/golang-oop-primitives/README.md

    By combining these OOP primitives (matching their counterparts in Java class), we can achieve some traditional OOP designs with simple rules:

-   - every (class like) entity with methods which **provides** polymorphic behaviour(virtual) should define its "virtual" methods in an related interface.
+   - every (class like) entity with methods which **provides** polymorphic behaviour(virtual) should define its "virtual" methods in an related "base" interface (corresponding to virtual method table in Java).
-   - every method which **consumes** polymorphic behaviours should accept this interface as argument (probably the 1st argument, since many OO language(such as Java) is single-dispatch: dynamically dispacthed based on virtual method table of the 1st (hidden) "self"/"this" argument).
-In Go all methods are early-bound (not virtual), so we have to pass it as interface value in arguments to achieve dynamic dispactching.
+   - define a "abstract" base struct which embed the above "base" interface: common OO language(such as Java) use single-dispatch: methods are dynamically dispacthed based on virtual method table of the 1st (hidden) "self"/"this" argument.
+To achieve this in Go, define a "abstract" base struct which embed the above "base" interface.
+Since the default value of interface is nil, the methods in this base struct are "abstract".
-   - pass objects thru interface (maybe as 1st argument) and call methods thru interface to achieve virtual/dynamic dispatching.
-   - use embedding to simulate inheritance, and shadowing for overriding.
+   - use embedding for inheritance: extend the above abstract base struct by embedding it in outer structs.
+   - use shadowing for method overriding: in outer struct, define methods with same signature as methods in "base" interface to override them.
+   - constructor pattern: define constructor for new outer structs, in constructor, assign/override the embedded "base" interface with newly created instance, so the embedded "base" interface will take latest overriding methods.

    Let's implement the ["template methods"](https://en.wikipedia.org/wiki/Template_method_pattern) design pattern using Go.

-   In the following Java class Shape, we have two (virtual) methods "drawBoundary(), fillColor()" for extension in subclasses, define reused logic in draw():
+   In the following Java class Shape, we have three (virtual) methods "drawBoundary(), fillColor()" for extension in subclasses, define reused logic in draw():
 ```java
 	class Shape {
 	   //extension point